 We relaunched as Stop Hate UK in 2007 to reflect our wider remit of supporting people affected by all forms of Hate Crime in locations across the UK.
 Our Patron is Baroness Doreen Lawrence of Clarendon OBE, of Clarendon in the Commonwealth Realm of Jamaica.

-Our ambassadors are the Paralympian Adrian Derbyshire and Canon Mark Oakley from St. Paul’s Cathedral.
+Our ambassadors are the Paralympian Adrian Derbyshire and Canon Mark Oakley, Dean of Chapel at St John’s College, Cambridge.

 Stop Hate UK works alongside local strategic partnerships to tackle Hate Crime and discrimination, encourage reporting and support the individuals and communities it affects.
 We provide a toolkit to help improve local responses to Hate Crime and an alternative for people who do not wish to report Hate Crime to the police or other statutory agencies.
 Our helplines enable people to access independent support and information, 24 hours a day, every day of the year.